 Accelerated xenon chamber, UV chamber and thermal chamber aging tests allow you to simulate the climatic conditions to which products can be subjected and to assess the degradation of material properties, operating conditions and wear.
-The equipment, such as those recently acquired by SCiTec, is able to accurately control the test variables and thus generate results of high metrological reliability.
+The SCiTec’s equipments are able to accurately control the test variables and thus generate results of high metrological reliability.

 There are several equipments to simulate the various weathering situations:

 The climatic chamber allows temperature and relative humidity parameters to be controlled and recorded throughout the test.
 The systems available at SCiTec allow testing with temperatures ranging from -70 ºC to 180 ºC.
 They are chambers of various sizes and ranges of operating temperature and humidity.
 From the rise of the temperature it is possible to accelerate the degradation of the material, or the product, and with this occurs an accelerated aging.
 As an example, we can mention the accelerated aging of packaging.